EdenWise/hjcrc/hjcrc.md

 *The Jews assure themselves advantageous lives.
 By keeping how they do it silent they have attracted other selfish people (the political right, other fortunates, people wanting to be saved).
-Because the political right treats the people on their heels (the ordinaries) off-putting as a requirment for inclusion, I ask the readers to consider that who a citizen has done what they needed to do.*
+Because the political right treats the people on their heels (the ordinaries) repellent as a requirment for inclusion, I ask the readers to consider that as a citizen what one has done has been enough.*

 # The History of the Judeo-Christian Religion  http://tinyurl.com/HJCR1